Volkswagen Up Review

 Even more surprisingly, it’s a similar story in the rear seats.
 Admittedly, you can only get two people in the back – unlike the Hyundai i10, which will take three – but there’s enough head and knee room for tall adults to get reasonably comfortable.

 The boot, too, is roomy for this size of car.
 Its 251-litre capacity is on a par with what you’ll find in the likes of the i10 and Picanto, so it’ll have no trouble swallowing a baby buggy or a large suitcase.
-What’s more, as long as you avoid the most basic Take Up model, your Up will come with what Volkswagen calls a ‘variable boot floor’.
-This can be mounted in a variety of positions and means you can lift it up to reduce the height of the boot lip you have to lift luggage over.

 It might look a bit like a shoebox, but the Up is one of the smartest and most comfortable city cars you can buy